Edsbyn: Public transport

+Airport

+Next to Edsbyn Arena, there is a small airfield with a 700-meter grass runway.
+The closest airport with regular service is Mora–Siljan Airport, located about 80 km southwest of Edsbyn.

 Climate

 Edsbyn has a subarctic climate (Köppen Dfc) with long winters with occasional strong cold periods and short but mild summers.
 Being situated in a river valley at a moderately high elevation surrounded by high hills, the settlement is in a frost hollow.
 This results in large swings between different times of the day and larger seasonal variations than seen elsewhere in Hälsingland.

 Sports

 The following sports clubs are located in Edsbyn: